PacktPublishing/Hadoop-Essentials/README.md

 ## Instructions and Navigation:

 All of the code is organized into folders.
-Each folder starts with `c` followed by the chapter number.
+Each folder starts with `C` followed by the chapter number.
 For example, `HDFS commands.txt` is a file from Chap 1, and `HBase commands.txt` is one from Chap 5.